Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Tupperware, Rite Aid, Dish, and Stanley and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Tupperware Brands Corporation (NYSE: TUP), Rite Aid Corporation (NYSE: RAD), DISH Network Corporation (NYSE: DISH), and Stanley Black & Decker, Inc. (NYSE: SWK).
+NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Tupperware Brands Corporation TUP, Rite Aid Corporation RAD, DISH Network Corporation DISH, and Stanley Black & Decker, Inc. SWK.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: March 10, 2021 - March 16, 2023